 Attn: ECT Gas Trading, Facsimile No.: (713) 646-2531

-COMMITTED WELL(S): The undivided interests owned or controlled by Seller (or the undivided interests from which Seller has obtained a right to exclusively purchase the gas production from the producer that owns or controls such interests) in and to leaseholds, royalties, overriding royalties, and all additional right, title, interest or claim of every kind and character of Seller in the gas reserves underlying, and production, to the extent attributable to the wells as set forth below, together with any pool, communitized area or unit applicable to such wells, and any and all hereafter acquired interests in production from such wells and any and all renewals and extensions or amendments of any of the same, limited to the MaxDQ of ____ MMBtu per Day.
+COMMITTED WELL(S): The undivided interests owned or controlled by Seller (or the undivided interests from which Seller has obtained a right to exclusively purchase the gas production from the producer that owns or controls such interests) in and to leaseholds, royalties, overriding royalties, and all additional right, title, interest or claim of every kind and character of Seller in the gas reserves underlying, and production, to the extent attributable to the wells as set forth below, together with any pool, communitized area or unit applicable to such wells, and any and all hereafter acquired interests in production from such wells and any and all renewals and extensions or amendments of any of the same (collectively the “Seller’s Interest”), limited to the MaxDQ of ____ MMBtu per Day.

+DELIVERY OF INTEREST: Seller shall deliver 100% of the Seller’s Daily Deliverability from the Seller’s Interest in the Committed Wells, limited to the MaxDQ.

-,FIELD NAME/COUNTY/STATE: [_LIST AS APPLICABLE_]
+FIELD NAME/COUNTY/STATE: [_LIST AS APPLICABLE_]

-WELL NAME METER NO./PIPELINE WORKING INTEREST
+WELL NAME METER NO./PIPELINE

 [LIST EACH WELL, METER, PIPE AND APPLICABLE WORKING INTEREST]